Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Experiments

-Earliness is finally evaluated on some model configurations using $50$ instances coming from the testing sub-dataset, and a Critical Clearing Time of 100 ms ($\frac{1}{40}$ of a measurement length).
-Earliness datasets contain multiple consecutive instances, which are generated from a window rolling all over an anomaly time series.
-These instances are then chronologically evaluated by the model: the first instance classified as an anomaly determines the detection delay from the start of the event.
-By applying the same process for every testing event, we can estimate the average model delay and earliness.
-To summarize, reliability evaluation aims to correctly classify randomly selected event time series, while earliness evaluation assesses the model's ability to detect real-time anomalies as fast as possible.
+We finally evaluate earliness on selected model configurations using 50 instances from the testing split, with a Critical Clearing Time of 100 ms ($\frac{1}{40}$ of a measurement length).
+The earliness dataset contains multiple consecutive instances, generated by rolling over an anomaly time series.
+These instances are then evaluated chronologically by the model: the first instance classified as an anomaly determines the detection delay from the start of the event.
+Applying this process to every testing event allows us to estimate the average model delay and earliness.
+In summary, reliability evaluation measures the model's ability to correctly classify randomly selected samples, whereas earliness evaluation assesses its capability to detect real-time anomalies as fast as possible.